Listed below are common questions about StreetMap Premium for ArcGIS.

 - May I use the data in a failover server environment in case my production environment goes down?

-Currently, StreetMap Premium data is delivered in compressed File GeoDatabase (FGDB) and mobile map package (MMPK) formats.
+StreetMap Premium data is delivered in compressed file geodatabase (.gdb) and mobile map package (.mmpk) formats.
 As ArcGIS software evolves and gets better, the format in which the data is delivered is subject to change.
-The ready-to-use, compressed, FGDB format is supported for use with ArcGIS 10.4.1 or later versions of the software.
-The MMPK format is supported for use with the ArcGIS Pro app.
-For more information on the StreetMap Premium data available in MMPK format, see Pro map coverage.
+The ready-to-use, compressed, file geodatabase format is supported for use with ArcGIS Enterprise, ArcGIS Desktop, and ArcGIS Pro.
+The mobile map package format is supported for use with ArcGIS Pro.
+For more information on the StreetMap Premium data available in mobile map package format, see Mobile map packages for ArcGIS Pro and Navigator users.

 Yes, once you geocode your addresses, you may store the latitude-longitude coordinates in an ArcGIS database or an external database.
 The results are yours to keep, whether or not your license has expired.
 However, you may not resell the points or use them for any commercial (revenue-generating) purposes.